- Review of: Value Line Investment Survey

 I have personally used the Value Line Investment Survey for years.
-I started using their material when I was in my early twenties.
-Back in 1992 when the Web didn’t exist, I had to visit my local library to do stock research.
-They are the granddaddy of investment research companies, and they have been in existence since 1931.
+I started using their material when I was in my early 20s.
+Back in 1992 when the web didn’t exist, I had to visit my local library to do stock research.
+Value Line is the granddaddy of investment research companies and has been in existence since 1931.
 In comparison, they make Morningstar look like a startup company.
-Both individual and professional investors have used Value Line to quickly gather investment research.The famed Warren Buffet calls Value Line, “An incredible value!
-I don’t know of another system that’s as good”.
-The former investment manager Peter Lynch has called Value Line “the next best thing to having your own private securities Analyst”.
+Both individual and professional investors have used Value Line to quickly gather investment research.The famed Warren Buffett calls Value Line “an incredible value!
+I don’t know of another system that’s as good.”
+The former investment manager Peter Lynch has called Value Line “the next best thing to having your own private securities Analyst.”

-As a value investor like me, it makes sense that I would like a newsletter from Value Line.
+As a value investor, it makes sense that I would like a newsletter from Value Line.
 Their research is based upon company fundamentals, not technical analysis.
-Their newsletter offers quite a bit of information for all levels of investment experience: from the novice to the expert.
+Their newsletter offers quite a bit of information for all levels of investment experience, from the novice to the expert.

 Value Line’s Investment Tools

-Value Line’s investment research is not only available via print material that’s mailed to you weekly, but it is also available on their website.
-Most people aren’t aware of this service.
+Value Line’s investment research is available both on their website and via print material that’s mailed to you weekly.
 Each subscription provides three sections that are updated weekly and more frequently online.
 Value Line offers comprehensive research on over 1,700 stocks.
 The three main sections are:

-- Ratings and Reports: Each week, a selection of full-page stock reports on approximately 130 stocks in specific sectors.
-The sectors are on a rotating basis so all of the stocks Value Line monitors are covered every 13 weeks.
-Each stock report covers current and historical financial data, detailed financial results, 3-5 year price and earning projections, charts, rankings, forward-looking, and objective analyst commentaries.
+- Ratings and Reports: Each week, a selection of stock reports is published.
+Each one covers approximately 130 stocks in specific sectors, as full-page reports.
+The sectors are on a rotating basis, so all of the stocks that Value Line monitors are covered every 13 weeks.
+Each stock report covers current and historical financial data, detailed financial results, 3–5 year price and earnings projections, charts, rankings, and forward-looking and objective analyst commentaries.

-- Selection & Opinion: This section gives current economic, market stats, and forecasts.
+- Selection & Opinion: This section gives current economic and market stats and forecasts.

 What makes Value Line Investment Survey unique is their Timeliness® Ranking system.
-It measures the expected price performance of the stock in the next 6 – 12 months.
-This rating is on a 1 to 5 scale with 1 representing the highest score achievable.
+It measures the expected price performance of the stock in the next 6–12 months.
+This ranking is on a scale from 1 to 5, with 1 representing the highest score achievable.
 This ranking is relative within the 1,700 stocks they monitor.
 The distribution of those ratings is as follows:

 - Top 100 Stocks